ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 `void __attribute__((optimize("O0"))) func() { }` can assure no optimization
 applied to specified function.
 Sometimes it is helpful to analyse errors only occured in release version.
-This Gcc extension also applies to function template.
+This Gcc extension can also be applied to function template.

-## Debug Case Summary
+## Simple debug Case Summary
+---

-1. Param *this* is overrided by write operations on stack.
+1. Parameter *this* is overrided by write operations from within function.
 It leads to memory access violation when accessing object member variable.
-In addition the bug I fixed only occurs on Linux platform.
-So I trend to believe stack is different between Linux and Windows.
+In addition, the bug only occurs on Linux platform.
+So I trend to believe stack layout is different between Linux and Windows.
 2. When an image library parses a psd file.
 It consumes lots of time and crash the running program.
 Crash issue maybe caused by memory access violation or